 The assessment phase.
 This is the first step in attempting to break through the student’s denial and gain an honest and open account of their sexual and non-sexual behavioral problems.
 Students learn they are responsible for their choices.
 This is also the time when the family and the student are asked to demonstrate their commitment to the treatment process.

-Students are required to take a therapeutic polygraph test administered by an independent expert in adolescent sexual issues.
+Students are required to take a therapeutic validation test administered by an independent expert in adolescent sexual issues.
 The student and family participate in weekly therapy sessions.
 The student also participates in daily group sessions and begins academic course work.

 In this phase, students complete their mission statements.